 4. Get more involved!
 Perhaps you have been considering joining the community music group for some time, but have always found a reason to put it off down the road.
 Maybe there is a group in need of a string player, or an orchestra that is hiring in your area.
 The greatest reward of being a musician is creating music with others and for others.

 5. Learn a new instrument?
 Perhaps you have a secondary instrument that you never practiced to proficiency.
 Maybe you've always wanted to pick up a different instrument, but decided you would rather just put more effort into your original instrument.
 As Robert A. Heinlein would say, "Specialization is for insects".
-SHAR has a great selection of violins, violas, cellos, basses, guitars, ukuleles, and more!
+SHAR has a great selection of violins, violas, cellos, basses, and guitars!

 Whether you always make a resolution and stick with it, or have never even considered it, setting goals is surely a great way for musicians to monitor their self-improvement.
 Feel free to share your thoughts in the comments below!
 Have you already set a resolution?
 It's better late than never!